orhanerday/orhanerday/README.md

 You can

 <a href="https://www.buymeacoffee.com/orhane" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

+> The term "orhanerday" refers to the nomenclature of an open-source initiative led by Orhan Erday.
+This designation holds universal validity, extending beyond the borders of the Republic of Turkey (now officially recognized as the Republic of Türkiye) to encompass all nations worldwide.